 The man who became Clement of Alexandria was born a Gentile c.
 150 CE.
 He converted to Christianity and took the name “Titus Flavius Clemens” in honor of the real Titus Flavius Clemens (“Clemens”).
-That man was a Roman aristocrat who is known to history as a Judean sympathizer, and died c.
-96 CE.
-Most likely, Clement chose this name because Clemens had been the most prominent male Gentile in the Jesus movement.
+That man was a Roman aristocrat whose wife had patronized the Roman congregation, which had naturally remembered Clemens as a Judean sympathizer.
+(This scenario is strengthened if, as Cassius Dio later says, Domitian had used the pretext of “atheism” to condemn Clemens to death.)
+Most likely, Clement chose this name because Clemens had been the most prominent male Gentile associated with the Jesus movement–at least, on the Egypt-Rome axis.
 The young man who was now known as “Clement” was probably also well-to-do—his writings suggest broad education.
 Clemens was an obvious role model.

 Clement of Alexandria wrote on a variety of subjects and his work is worth reading for a variety of reasons.
 I note here two points of interest in connection with the theories I propose in The Two Gospels of Mark: Performance and Text.

 First, Clement replaced his birth identity with Clemens’s identity when he took Clemens’s full name.
 To endorse, in his own person, a continuation of Clemens’s identity, Clement must have thoroughly approved of Clemens.
-Clement must have known more about Clemens’s life than his status as a Gentile convert and (possibly, by Clement’s time) a martyr for his faith.
+Clement must have known more about Clemens’s life than the church’s treatment of him as a Gentile convert and (possibly, by Clement’s time) a martyr for his faith.
 Clement certainly knew that Clemens was rich, and a member of the imperial family.